gokhantank/pixel-copter/README.md

 My game for js13kGames competition (http://js13kgames.com).

 The Control:
-To navigate through, press or hold space bar to add thrust your pixel-copter and don't forget to get out of fuel with collecting fuel powerups.
+To navigate through, watch out for the tricky gravity with pressing space bar to add thrust to your pixel-copter and release it before hitting the top.
+Collect the fuel power-ups for your pixel-copter petrol.
 That's all you need to do.